Laurentia McLachlan

 Dame Laurentia McLachlan, OSB, née Margaret McLachlan, (11 January 1866 – 23 August 1953) was a Scottish Benedictine nun, Abbess of Stanbrook Abbey, and an authority on church music.
 She became posthumously known to a wide public when portrayed on the stage in a 1988 play, The Best of Friends.

 Life and work

 McLachlan was born in Coatbridge, Lanarkshire, Scotland, the youngest of seven children of Henry McLachlan, an accountant, and his wife, Mary née McAleese.
-In 1884 she joined the Benedictine abbey at Stanbrook Abbey.
-In 1931 she was elected Abbess of Stanbrook.
+In 1884, she joined the Benedictine abbey at Stanbrook Abbey.
+In 1931, she was elected abbess of Stanbrook.
 Dame Laurentia, as she became known, served the wider Benedictine community as a member of the commission, set up that same year with the aim of modernising the various constitutions that governed the conditions of monastic life for women in England.

 She was a pioneer in the restoration of the Gregorian chant in England and a leading authority on music and medieval manuscripts.
-In 1934 her work was recognised by Pope Pius XI who bestowed on her the Bene Merenti medal for her contribution to Church music.
+In 1934, her work was recognised by Pope Pius XI who bestowed on her the Benemerenti medal for her contribution to Church music.